 A lost job, new marriage, inheritance or long-term medical problem could alter the fairness of a previously entered child support order.
 When a substantial, unexpected change occurs, a paying or receiving party can ask the court to modify the terms going forward.
 Upon receiving the motion, a judge reviews whether the changed circumstances warrant an adjustment based on the factors used in the initial determination.
 I represent parents who are seeking changes to child support orders as well those opposing them.

-Another issue that a South Jersey child support lawyer can assist families with is enforcement when a parent fails to comply with court mandated child support payments.
-If a parent does not uphold his or her financial responsibility, the court may garnish wages, seize tax refunds, and non-renew professional licenses.
-In extreme cases, the parent may face prison time.
-An experienced South Jersey divorce lawyer can walk you through this process and help file the proper paperwork to obtain the payments due, including back payments.
+If a parent does not uphold his or her responsibility under the terms of a child support order, the court may garnish wages, seize tax refunds and non-renew professional licenses.
+In extreme cases, the nonpaying parent may face prison time.
+As a seasoned South Jersey family law attorney, I can walk you through this process and help file the proper paperwork to obtain the funds you are owed, including back payments.

 Contact a knowledgeable Camden County child support lawyer about your issue

 Martone Law Group, LLC in Haddon Heights assists South Jersey parents on all types of child support proceedings, including modification and enforcement actions.
 To set up a conversation with a qualified family lawyer, please call 856-432-4587 or contact me online.